iyerhari5/P4-AdvancedLaneFinding/README.md

 Once we have the calibration parameters, we can use the OpenCV function undistort() to remove the distortion from a given image.
 The figure below shows a sample calibration image before and after distortion correction.
 ![alt text][image2]

+We can now use the distortion parmeters calculated to the road images of interest.
+The figure below shows a sample road image before and after distortion correction.
+The effect of the distortion correction can be noticed  mainly if we look at the dashboard near the bottom of the image.
+![alt text][image3]

+## Perspective Transform

+In order to segment the lanes properly, we want to create a "bird's eye" view of the road images.
+We can achieve this by creating a perspective transform.